ln0rd/design_patterns/README.md

-# design_patterns
+# Design patterns
-This repository has been created to make examples about design_patterns.
+This repository has been created to make examples about design patterns.

 List of Design Patterns has been created here:

 ### Creational
-- Factory
+- Factory in Java
 - Abstract Factory
 - Builder